starovoid/binary_search_tree/README.md

 <p>A classic Binary Search Tree written in Rust.</p>

 In this implementation, each node of the binary tree contains only one useful value.
-To order the nodes, the elements must implement the ```Ord``` trait
+To order the nodes, the elements must implement the ```Ord``` trait.

 ## Usage